top of page

 3 Clearing the garden with digger.jpg

-4. Mid Build - Sub-Base Creation.JPG
+4. Mid Build - Sub-Base Creation.jpg

-Once the underground work was complete, the garden was mapped out according to the design which drew on the contemporary geometry of the rear extension.
+Once the underground work was complete, the garden was mapped out according to the design which drew heavily on the contemporary geometry of the rear extension.

 6. Garden is Complete .jpg